popolo-project/popolo-spec/specs/membership.md

     >January 1, 2013

-1. the means of contacting the person who is a party to the relationship
+1. the means of contacting the member of the organization

     >1 Main Street
     Anytown, USA